manishkatyan/strapi-stripe/README.md

 $ npx strapi  develop
 ```

-The **Stripe** plugin should appear in the **Plugins** section of Strapi sidebar after you run app again.
+The **Stripe** Payments plugin should appear in the **Plugins** section of the Strapi sidebar after you run the app again.

-Now you are ready to accept online payment via Stripe on your Strapi website 🎉
+Now you are ready to accept online payments via Stripe on your Strapi website 🎉

 <br/><br/>